 What about the Easter option...

-If you only need to improve results a little, in a few units, you might consider leaving it until Easter 2016 to resume studies, then take an Easter Revision course and study hard through to the summer exam.
+If you only need to improve results a little you might consider leaving it until Easter 2017 to resume studies.
+You could then take an Easter Revision course and study hard through to the summer exam.
 This is riskier because it leaves you less time and relies a great deal on your own motivation.
 Some structured support between Easter and the exam might help, though you’re unlikely to find a formal course which runs Easter to June.
 It’s really essential to get advice if you are thinking of doing this!

 Should I retake ?

 Once you have answers to the first three questions you’ll be in a much better position to answer this one.
 You’ll have a clearer idea of what retaking would involve in terms of time and cost, and you should also have a realistic idea of whether that is likely to be worth-while in terms of the future options you might gain.

 CIFE colleges would be glad to help you work out the right answers, and delighted to provide you with appropriate A-level retake courses.
 CIFE colleges know retakes inside out and their expertise isn't just about exam-aware teaching, it is also about helping you sort out where you went wrong last time and supporting you to make sure you don't go wrong again.